 ARTICLE 11. a.
-No defensive player, in an attempt to gain an advantage, may step, jump or stand on an opponent (See also Rule 9-3-5-b).
+No defensive player, in an attempt to gain an advantage, may step, jump or stand on an opponent.

 - b.
 No defensive player who runs forward from beyond the neutral zone and leaps from beyond the neutral zone in an obvious attempt to block a field goal or try may land on any player(s). - 1.
 It is not a foul if the player was aligned in a stationary position within one yard of the line of scrimmage when the ball was snapped. - 2.
 It is not a foul if the player leaps from in or behind the neutral zone. - It is not a foul if an offensive player initiates contact against the player who leaps. - c.
 No defensive player who is inside the tackle box may try to block a punt by leaving his feet in an attempt to leap directly over an opponent. - 1.
 It is not a foul if the player tries to block the punt by jumping straight up without attempting to leap over the opponent. - 2.
-It is not a foul if a player attempts to leap through or over the gap between players.

-PENALTY [a-c]-15 yards, previous spot and automatic first down.
-[S38]
+It is not a foul if a player attempts to leap through or over the gap between players. - d.
+No defensive player, in an attempt to block, bat or catch a kick, may: - 1.
+Step, jump or stand on a teammate. - 2.
+Place a hand(s) on a teammate to get leverage for additional height. - 3.
+Be picked up by a teammate, or be elevated, propelled or pushed. - PENALTY [a-d]-15 yards, previous spot and automatic first down.
+[S38] - e.
+No player may position himself with his feet on the back or shoulders of a teammate before the snap. - PENALTY-Dead-ball foul.
+15 yards from the succeeding spot.
+Automatic first down for fouls by Team B if not in conflict with other rules [S27].